5harad/css/README.md

 By default, JupyterLab does not have the ability to execute R code.
 In order to use R with JupyterLab, you need to install the `IRkernel` package.

-In either an `R` shell started from the terminal,
+In an `R` shell started from the terminal,
 ```
 install.packages('IRkernel')
 ```